-As of 15 November 2024, other countries whose currencies should be monitored for hyperinflation include Angola, Burundi, Myanmar, Pakistan and Sri Lanka.
-In particular, Burundi shows increasing levels of inflation that might result in a three-year cumulative inflation rate exceeding 100% early in 2025.
+As at April 2025, other countries whose currencies should be monitored for hyperinflation include Angola and Myanmar.
+In particular, based on the April 2025 World Economic Outlook by the IMF, the three-year cumulative inflation in Myanmar is forecast to exceed 100% at some point in 2025.